 If a client wants to make additional changes after the third design proof, please note the following will take place:

-The delivery/deadline schedule will be reviewed and updated based on the current production schedule of the M&C team working on the project.
-Once a new deadline time is confirmed work can continue on the project.
+- The delivery/deadline schedule will be reviewed and updated based on the current production schedule of the Marketing and Communications team that is working on the project.
+Once a new deadline time is confirmed, work can continue on the project.

 Project Lead Time

-For most design jobs, M&C requires a two-week (10 working days) lead time on any project added to our workflow.
-Any exceptions will need to be approved by either the vice president or associate vice president of M&C.
+For most design jobs, Marketing and Communications requires a two-week (10 working days) lead time on any project added to our workflow.
+Any exceptions will need to be approved by either the vice president or associate vice president of Marketing and Communications.

-All jobs coming into M&C are subject to proofreading and copyediting.
+All jobs coming into Marketing and Communications are subject to proofreading and copyediting.
 In the majority of cases, these edits are based on the Illinois Tech Editorial Style Guide.

-Please build time into your schedule to allow M&C staff adequate time to review any and all content you expect to include in your printed piece or in your ad/letter/email/report, etc. M&C staff will edit for spelling, grammar, and style—as well as provide edits intended to help ensure that the piece “does its job” in terms of reaching your target audience and having the intended impact.
+Please build time into your schedule to allow Marketing and Communications staff to have adequate time to review any and all content you expect to include in your printed piece or in your ad/letter/email/report, etc. Marketing and Communications staff will edit for spelling, grammar, and style—as well as provide edits intended to help ensure that the piece “does its job” in terms of reaching your target audience and having the intended impact.
 You, however, are the subject-matter experts, and so we will assume that the copy we receive from you is accurate and cited appropriately and as necessary.
 If we have questions about content, we will direct them to you for clarification.
 Edits, comments, and questions will be provided as “tracked” changes in a Word or Google document.
 All changes will be made to the provided text.